FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 However,
-this is currently not feasible in practice, as there are no realistic enough models available to distinguish SUT noise from DUT fluctuations, based on the author's experience and available literature.
+this is currently not feasible in practice, as there are no realistic enough models available to distinguish SUT noise from DUT fluctuations, based on authors' experience and available literature.

 Assuming a well-constructed SUT, the DUT is likely its primary performance bottleneck.